neondatabase/website/content/docs/guides/prisma-migrate.md

 "s0" already exists
 ```

-If you encounter this error, ensure that you are using a direct connection to the database for Prisma Migrate.
+To avoid this issue, ensure that you are using a direct connection to the database for Prisma Migrate.
 Neon supports both pooled and direct connections to the same database.
 See [Enable connection pooling](/docs/connect/connection-pooling#enable-connection-pooling) for more information.

-You can configure Prisma Migrate to use a direct connection string while allowing applications to use Prisma Client with a pooled connection by adding a `directUrl` property to the datasource block in your `schema.prisma` file.
+You can configure Prisma Migrate to use a direct connection while allowing applications to use Prisma Client with a pooled connection by adding a `directUrl` property to the datasource block in your `schema.prisma` file.
 For example:

 ```typescript
 datasource db {